Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 Even if you already have problems with anxiety it can still be a sign of emotional burnout.
 If you find yourself worrying more than normal, or becoming increasingly agitated by irrational fears, it is worth gaining some support and help from a medical professional.

-There’s a variety of other symptoms, that may point towards far too much stress in your life, that can be found on the attached links within the article.
+There’s a variety of other symptoms, that may point towards far too much stress in your life.
+These can be found on the attached links within the article.
 If you are facing any of these, please get support.
 There is no shame in admitting you’ve reached your limit, nor in gaining help.

 If you know someone who these signs may be useful to, please feel free to share this with them.

-Again, as with my other posts, I wish to stress that I am not a medical professional, but did get my facts from reputable sources who I have linked within.
+I wish to stress that I am not a medical professional.
+I did get my facts from reputable sources who I have linked within.

 If you, or someone you care about, is in crisis, please remember to check the HELP page for a list of professional contacts.